St. Mark’s 196th Anniversary in 2022

 In 1962, the congregation voted to change the name and the Church adopted the name of St. Mark’s.

-The congregation of the tiny Almonds United Church, which was located at Highway 2 and Hall’s Road, became a part of St. Mark’s United Church in 1971.
+The congregation of the tiny Almonds United Church, which was located on the south side of Highway 2 and Hall’s Road, became a part of St. Mark’s United Church in 1971.
 In 2016, St Mark’s celebrated the re-dedication of the Almonds Church plaque and commemorated the joining of these two church families.
 And in 2022, the replica stone church cairn representing Almonds United was relocated from its Highway 2 site to the garden between the towers of St. Mark’s.